chrismpettyjohn/Heroic/api/README.md

 ## Build Server
-You can build the server to a ES5 based one, so you don't have to Babel transpile at compile time.
+You can build the server to a ES5 based one, so you don't have to Babel transpile at compile time which will save to `/build`
 ```bash
 npm run build
 ```